mayilss/mayilss/README.md

 ### Hi there 👋 I'm Mayil!

-Experienced and results-driven Front End Engineer with a passion for creating exceptional user experiences.
+As a passionate Front End Engineer with a keen eye for creating exceptional user experiences, I specialize in harnessing the power of React, Redux, Next.js, and TypeScript to develop robust and efficient web solutions.
-Skilled in React, Redux, Next.js, Typescript, I bring a comprehensive technical toolkit to deliver robust and efficient solutions.
-With a commitment to clean code and an adeptness in front end development, I strive for excellence in every project.
+My journey in the tech industry has been marked by a commitment to clean code, adaptability to new technologies, and a collaborative approach to project execution.

+I thrive in dynamic environments where I can continuously enhance my skills and contribute to the success of my team and organization.
+My experience spans from developing intricate government ERPs to versatile e-commerce platforms, always with a focus on user-centric design and performance.